 Business use cases

-The following are some of the Analytics API's high-level use cases:
+The following are some of the high-level use cases for the Analytics API:

 - Track buyer engagement with a seller's top listings